classapp/react-native-video-helper/README.md

 	startTime: 10, // optional, in seconds, defaults to 0
 	endTime: 100, //  optional, in seconds, defaults to video duration
-	quality: 'low', // default low, can be medium or high }).progress(value => {
+	quality: 'low', // default low, can be medium or high
+	defaultOrientation: 0 // By default is 0, some devices not save this property in metadata.
+Can be between 0 - 360 }).progress(value => {
 	console.warn('progress', value); // Int with progress value from 0 to 1
 }).then(compressedUri => {